greenelab/deep-review/all-sections.md

 previous hospital visits could be directly interpreted.
 Choi et al [@10nDTiETi] later extended this work to take into account the structure of disease ontologies and found that the concepts represented by the model were aligned with medical knowledge.
-Che et al [@14DAmZTDg] introduced a knowledge-distillation approach which used gradient boosted trees to learn interpretable healthcare features from trained deep models.
+Che et al. [@14DAmZTDg] introduced a knowledge-distillation approach which used gradient boosted trees to learn interpretable healthcare features from trained deep models.